-Once you are happy with the nut, use ordinary string to show where the guitar strings will run from the nut to each tuner, check a photo to get proper location and install the string tree.
+Once you are happy with the nut, use ordinary string taped to the nut to show where the guitar strings will run from the nut to each tuner, check a photo to get proper location and install the string tree.
 Drill a pilot hole first and don't slip and don't drill through the headstock.
 I can't tell you how many I see that have that little mistake patched.